 She has written extensively about the role of mutual and social enterprise in various areas of social policy.
 She co-wrote ‘A Guide to Getting Started in Social Impact Measurement’ and designed and co-wrote a Social Impact Measurement Toolbox with Helen Fitzhugh, with whom she wrote ‘Inside Social Enterprise’ published by Policy Press in February 2015.

 She is an experienced trainer and is currently an Associate Lecturer at Anglia Ruskin University.
 In 2018 she refreshed the ARVAC community research learning tool.
 In 2019 she has delivered training in social enterprise start up for the Essex Growth Hub.

-Nicky was one of the founders of SEEE and has been a board member ever since.
-She is also company secretary.
-She is a member of the Social Enterprise Mark Certification Panel.
+Nicky is a member of the Social Enterprise Mark Certification Panel.
 She is also a Big Local Representative, supporting three local communities.

-Elaine is the main point of contact at SEEE as our Members and Programme Manager.
-She liaises with members to ensure that they are getting the information that they need.
+A member of the Chartered Institute of Marketing, Jane has over 19 years experience working in the not-for-profit sector and runs her own marketing consultancy Thompson Marketing which supports social enterprises and charities with their marketing strategy and delivery.
+At SEEE Jane liaises with members to ensure that they are getting the information that they need and shares member news via our newsletter, website and Twitter account.
 She also gathers information on issues of concerns to the wider network.
-If you are thinking about joining SEEE, Elaine can take you through the benefits of membership.
+If you are thinking about joining SEEE, Jane can take you through the benefits of membership.

 Debbie joined SEEE as its Managing Director in September 2021.
 Her aim is to make a meaningful difference for our members by hearing their voice while finding and capitalising on any new opportunities this time brings for our region and the sector generally.